paulfioravanti/paulfioravanti.github.io/_posts/2020-01-27-internationalisation-with-phoenix-live-components.md

 ```

 Like `TitleLiveView`, there is some external PubSub message handling here around
-`"change-locale"` messages that we need to leave in the parent LiveView, but
+`"change-locale"` events that we need to leave in the parent LiveView, but
 handling `"hide-dropdown"` events is definitely something that a LiveComponent
 can perform, so let's extract the `handle_event/3` code out to
 `PageLiveComponent`: